FAQs by Berry students regarding the Health and Wellness Center

 A: It is very important that your son/daughter has the following:

 - Proof of medical insurance - a copy of your health insurance card will do.
+If you do not have insurance, you may obtain coverage mandated by the Affordable Care Act through your state of residence's web site.

 - Name of area pharmacies which accept your insurance policy